Maximize root growth this fall

 All photos are either the property of Syngenta or are used with permission.

-©2019 Syngenta.
+Always consult the product label for complete use and application information © 2021 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties.
 Please check with your local extension service to ensure registration status and proper use.
+Divanem is a Restricted Use Pesticide.
 Syngenta supports a FIFRA Section 2(ee) recommendation for Velista fungicide to control summer patch, brown ring patch, spring dead spot, fairy ring, leaf and sheath spot and rapid blight on all turf types.
 Action™, Divanem®, GreenCast®, Heritage®, Velista® and the Syngenta logo are registered trademarks of a Syngenta Group Company.
 All other trademarks are the property of their respective owners.